UV water purification has been practiced for several decades. However, the evolution of water purification has taken time.

 ÖNORM or NSF certified UV systems are becoming a popular alternative to chemical treatment for many applications.

-Egyptian doctors already used boiled water to treat their patients.
+Egyptian doctors already used only boiled water to treat their patients.
 However, there was also another method of heating water in the sun.

 - In 1903, Niels Fensen received the Nobel Prize for his use of ultraviolet light to fight tuberculosis.